For adventure-seekers, you shouldn’t miss this exciting tour to the authentic, less-travelled part of the island, the South Coast of Chania.

 After an hour, the speedboat will pick you up for a fun spin around Spinalonga where you’ll have the chance to jump in for a swim.
 Alternatively, you can have a quick swim at the beach in Plaka village where there are cabins to change into your swimwear.

 After soaking up the sun and sea, your speedboat will bring you back to your starting point.
-Before we part ways, don’t forget to ask your local guide for more hints and tips on how to get the best of your trip to amazing Crete.
+Before we part ways, don’t forget to ask us for more hints and tips on how to get the best of your trip to amazing Crete.

-Local English-speaking guide, round-trip transportation via private 4×4 vehicle, speedboat ride with a professional driver, olive oil tasting, dolmades, traditional Greek lunch (seasonal dishes), one glass of wine and shots of raki (a local spirit), coffee, water, and refreshments (iced tea, seasonal fruits, energy snacks)
+Round-trip transportation via private vehicle, speedboat ride with a professional driver, olive oil tasting, dolmades, traditional Greek lunch (seasonal dishes), one glass of wine and shots of raki (a local spirit), coffee, water, and refreshments (iced tea, seasonal fruits, energy snacks)